-Basis for Conclusions on HK(IFRIC)-Int 11
+Basis for Conclusions on IFRIC Interpretation 11

-This Basis for Conclusions accompanies, but is not part of, HK(IFRIC)-Int 11.
+This Basis for Conclusions accompanies, but is not part of, IFRIC 11.

 HK(IFRIC)-Int 11 is based on IFRIC Interpretation 11 IFRS 2-Group and Treasury Share Transactions.
-In approving HK(IFRIC)-Int 11, Council of the Hong Kong Institute of Certified Public Accountants considered and agreed with the IFRIC's Basis for Conclusions on IFRIC Interpretation 11.
+In approving HK(IFRIC)-Int 11, the Council of the Hong Kong Institute of Certified Public Accountants considered and agreed with the IFRIC's Basis for Conclusions on IFRIC Interpretation 11.
 Accordingly, there are no significant differences between HK(IFRIC)-Int 11 and IFRIC Interpretation 11.
 The IFRIC's Basis for Conclusions is reproduced below.
 The paragraph numbers of IFRIC Interpretation 11 referred to below generally correspond with those in HK(IFRIC)-Int 11.